 The first tales of humans transforming into wolves and back to human form occur in Greek mythology.
 The historian Herodotus wrote of a tribe he called the Neuri.
 They were all transformed into wolves each year for a period of several days, then returned to their human form.
 Other tales tell of humans changed into wolves by Zeus as punishment for various offenses.
 Still others tell of humans who could transform themselves to wolves and back to human form at will.
 The Roman poet Ovid wrote of Lycaones in his Metamorphoses.

-Belief in werewolves didn't make it to Europe until the Middle Ages.
-The first known written use of the word "werwolf" is in an 11th century German manuscript.
+Belief in werewolves didn't take hold in Europe until the Middle Ages.
+The first known written use of the word "werwolf" is in an 11th-century German manuscript.
 In Norse and Icelandic legend, great warriors dressed in wolf skins.
 They thought that gave them characteristics of the wolf such as bravery and ferocity.
 Later, werewolves came to be associated with vampires in eastern Europe and with witches in western Europe.
 By the Renaissance, one of the many charges against Christian heretics was that they were werewolves.

 Whenever or wherever they lived, werewolves wore the same kind of clothes as their neighbors, when in human form.
 So, if you want to, you could create a mashup costume.
 For example, you could be one of Ovid's Lycaones by combining a toga costume with a wolf mask.
 You could be a werewolf from almost any time or place by adding a wolf mask and gloves to any historic or ethnic costume.